Semicolonstartingtexts/conversationhubstandards/standards.md

 To use an object as a relay for a server, be on a conversation server connected to an endpoint or relaypoint or own the connected endpoint or relaypoint or be a systems administrator of the connected endpoint or relaypoint or hold an administrator role on the conversation server and think stack the object I want to be a relay is a relay for (the specific server) on (the specific endpoint) and is the Conversation Server Standards and the users which can connect are/aren’t … (and if any, allowances or restrictions of relays  of the server are …) as the definition of the relay for (the specific server) on the relay

-Confirmation, a word that when added to the end of a phrase by a user performs an initiation and confirmation system command, the initial confirmation is “with a system command” or “as a system command”
+Confirmation, a word that when added to the end of a phrase by a user performs an initiation and confirmation system command, or to perform a system command by adding to the end of a phrase, the initial confirmation is “with a system command” or “as a system command”

 Initiation, a word that when added to a phrase and followed by the confirmation performs an initiation and confirmation system command, the initial initiation is the user’s or other role’s first name